Call Us

 Private medical insurance

 We are a registered and approved provider for all of the UK's leading private medical insurers.
-The services that we offer at Priory can be funded through private medical insurance.
+Many of the services we offer at Priory can be funded through private medical insurance.
 This includes:

 • Mental health treatment